azizzoaib786/future-me/README.md

   github-token: "your_github_token_here"
 ```

 **⚠️ Security Warning**: Never commit real secrets to Git!
 Use this for local development only.

-For production, use:
+Alternatively, create secrets via kubectl:

 ```bash
 kubectl create secret generic future-me-secrets \